8 Marketing promotions

 Promotions are a response to having less demand than supply and can be very difficult to evaluate.
 We covered a few high-level topics:

-We learned that some promotions have an impact, and some appear not to have an effect.
-This can vary by market, but some promotions work better.
+We learned that some promotions have an impact and some appear not to have an impact.
+This can vary by market, but some promotions simply work better.
 Marginal costs associated with a promotion should always be considered.
-There are also more qualitative considerations such as when the last promotion occurred, lead time, and sponsorship considerations.
+There are also more qualitative considerations such when the last promotion took place, lead time, and sponsorship considerations.

 The tidyModels framework is an easy way to take care of the mechanics of model construction.
-It handles various machine learning tasks and is a flexible method to try multiple techniques.
+It handles a wide variety of machine learning tasks and is a flexible method to try multiple techniques.

 Placing promotions on a schedule is related to pricing.
-There are complex interactions between price and demand.
-Sports is unique because the product has multiple qualitative considerations, such as win-loss record, playoff chances, seasonality, and promotional items.
+There are obviously complex interactions between price and demand.
+Sports is a little unique in that the product has multiple qualitative considerations such as win-loss record, playoff chances, seasonality, promotional items.

-Evaluating the return on marketing spend takes a lot of work.
+Evaluation the returun on marketing spend is difficult.
 Many assets defy valuation.
-Pricing internal assets can be challenging but typically has three considerations: viewership, engagement quality, and brand association.
+In terms of internal assets, pricing them can be challenging, but typically has three considerations.
+Viewership, engagement quality, and brand association.